Frederick Benteen: Little Bighorn

+At dawn on 25th June 1876, from a high point called the Crows Nest on the Rosebud / Little Big Horn watershed, Custer's scouts spotted signs of a large Indian encampment approximately 12 to 15 miles away to the north in the lower Little Bighorn River valley.
+Having already not gone as far up the Rosebud as Terry intended, Custer also then decided not to wait for Terry's and Gibbon's joint column, which by this time was beginning its advance as planned up the Little Big Horn from the Yellowstone River towards the Indian camp.
+Fearing that he might be discovered, but without knowing how big the Indian camp was, Custer made the fateful decision that he would attack it immediately with his 7th Cavalry.

-Captain Benteen still commanded H Troop of the Seventh US Cavalry regiment during an 1876 expedition to find the Lakota and Cheyenne and force them onto reservations.
-On June 25, 1876, still searching approximately 12 miles from the Little Bighorn River, Custer divided his force into three battalions.
-He assigned Benteen command of a battalion comprising Troops D, H and K, tasked with searching on the left flank and securing any possible escape route.
+Still approximately 12 miles from the Little Bighorn River, Custer divided his force into three battalions and reinforced the escort for the Pack Train being protected by Company B by ordering the addition of one non-commissioned officer and six men from each company.
+He assigned Major Reno a battalion of three companies (A, G & M) and Benteen as senior captain command of a battalion comprising Companies D, H and K. Custer retained command of the remaining five companies (C, E, F, I & L).
+He immediately tasked Benteen with searching on the left flank and securing any possible escape route.
 Benteen searched fruitlessly through rough ground for about two hours before returning to the trail of the main column.
 At a marshy crossing of Reno Creek ("the morass"), he stopped twenty minutes to water the horses.
 Some of his officers were concerned with the delay; one asked, "I wonder what the old man is keeping us here for."
 Just before leaving, they heard the sound of gunfire in the distance.
 Captain Thomas Weir was already mounted at the head of the column.
 Pointing ahead, he said of Custer's companies, "They ought to be over there," and started his company forward.
 Benteen ordered the rest of the battalion to advance.

-As they approached the Little Bighorn River, Benteen was met by a messenger from Custer, soon followed by another, both saying that a big village had been found and that Benteen should immediately come up.
-A note delivered to him read: "Come on.
+As they approached the Little Bighorn River, Benteen was met by Sergeant Kanipe carrying a message from Custer to the Pack Train commander, Lieutenant Edward Mathey, soon followed by Trumpeter Martin with a message specifically for Benteen, saying that a big village had been found and that Benteen should immediately come up.
+The note delivered to Benteen read: "Come on.
 Big village.
 Be quick.
 Bring packs.
 PS: Bring packs."
-The slow pack mules, carrying reserve ammunition and guarded by B Troop, had reached the marsh and were slaking their thirst.
+The slow pack mules, carrying the reserve ammunition had reached the marsh and were slaking their thirst.
 After first waiting for the pack train, Benteen decided to move on without them.